 is withheld to make a mistake.3.
-In determining whether good faith and fair dealing require a party to disclose particular information, regard should be had to all the circumstances, including: In determining whether good faith and fair dealing require a party to disclose particular information, regard should be had to all the circumstances, including: (a) whether the party had special expertise; (a) (b) whether the party had special expertise; the cost to the party of acquiring the (b) the cost to the party of acquiring the relevant information; the ease with which the other party (c) relevant information; the ease with which the other party could have acquired the information by other means; the nature of the information; (d) (e) could have acquired the information by other means; the nature of the information; the apparent importance of the information to the other party; and (e) (f) (e) the apparent importance of the information to the other party; and (f) in contracts between traders good commercial practice in the situation concerned Article 50 Threats A party may avoid a contract if the other party has induced the conclusion of the contract by the threat of wrongful, imminent and serious harm, or of a wrongful act. induced the ■imminent wrongful in Article 49 Threats / avoid a contract if the other party has conclusion of the contract by the threat of and serious harm, or of an act which is itself, or which it is wrongful to use as a tain the conclusion of the contract.
-Clarificat and the tion (in lin DCFR). e with th ie PECL Article 50 Some Member States have
+In determining whether good faith and fair dealing require a party to disclose particular information, regard should be had to all the circumstances, including: In determining whether good faith and fair dealing require a party to disclose particular information, regard should be had to all the circumstances, including: (a) whether the party had special expertise; (k b) c) whether the party had special expertise; the cost to the party of acquiring the relevant information; the ease with which the other party could have acquired the information by other means; (b) (c) (d) (e) the cost to the party of acquiring the relevant information; the ease with which the other party could have acquired the information by other means; the nature of the information; the apparent importance of the , e) f) the nature of the information; the apparent importance of the information to the other party; and in contracts between traders good commercial practice in the situation concerned (f) information to the other party; and in contracts between traders good commercial practice in the situation concerned induced the Article 50 Threats A party may avoid a contract if the other party has induced the conclusion of the contract by the threat of wrongful, imminent and serious harm, or of a wrongful act.
+Article 49 Threats A party may avoid a contract if the other party has induced the conclusion of the contract by the threat of ■imminent and serious harm, or of an act which is wrongful in itself, or which it is wrongful to use as a means to obtain the conclusion of the contract.
+Threats avoid a contract if the other party has conclusion of the contract by the threat of and serious harm, or of an act which is itself, or which it is wrongful to use as a Clarifica and the ation (in lin e DCFR). e with th e PECL Article 50 Some Member States have